 Buying a home is a huge investment, no matter the size or type.
 This is part of why home maintenance and upkeep is important to most.
-You want to protect and enjoy your investment, and potential sell it next few years.
-However, the majority homeowners make some very expensive mistakes.
+You want to protect and enjoy your investment, and potentially sell it in the next few years.
+However, the majority of homeowners make some very expensive mistakes.

 Here are four of the home maintenance mistakes that you should try to avoid with your valuable investment.

 Making Everything A DIY Project

 There are certainly some things that can be done by when maintaining your home, like clearing your gutters and polishing wooden trims.
 But there are a lot of things that should be done only by true professionals.
 Regretfully there are many homeowners who think that they might save a chunk of money by doing serious projects by themselves.

 In the end most will simply make projects bigger than they should be or will cause more harm than they understand.
 Then you will have to get professional help after having already put resources and time into the desired job.
 Avoid the Google search bar and an “I can do this” attitude, call on trained professionals before considering any major project.

 Going Cheap When You Shouldn’t

 There are some long term investments in your home as well.
 If you are replacing or upgrading substantial items in the home such as electrical systems, bathtubs, or appliances, it is very important that you do not simply look for the cheapest option.
 This applies to electrical systems, bathtubs, or other appliances.

 Hiring a General Contractor For Specialized Jobs

 The difficulty with employing a person with a verbal guarantee is that there can’t be any way to know about his or her track record and true areas of expertise.
 They may tell you that they are a plumber or electrician, but how would you know for sure?